Daucloud/blog/content/posts/r1/index.md

 ```

 # Conclusion
 We have sketched the core ingredients of reinforcement learning—rewards, value, policy, and model—and highlighted why cumulative return matters more than any single outcome.

+**Key takeaways**
+- Actions are choices from environment-provided options, and rewards are the scalar feedback signals we must consider **cumulatively**, not step by step.
+- States summarize **history**, while value functions estimate **future** return.
+- A policy maps each state to a distribution over actions, defining the agent’s behaviour.
+- The model is the agent’s estimate of the environment.

-For a worked example that ties these ideas together, I recommend pages 8–12 of [Prof. Wang’s Lecture 1 slides](https://coai.cs.tsinghua.edu.cn/Courses/RL2025/_site/static_files/ppt/basics.pptx); they walk through Dijkstra’s algorithm from an RL perspective with carefully prepared animations—far better than screenshots here could(and honestly I'm too lazy to recreate them here).
-The next post will dive into multi-armed bandits.
+For a worked example that ties these ideas together, I recommend pages 8–12 of [Prof. Wang’s Lecture 1 slides](https://coai.cs.tsinghua.edu.cn/Courses/RL2025/_site/static_files/ppt/basics.pptx); they walk through Dijkstra’s algorithm from an RL perspective with carefully prepared animations—far better than screenshots I could share (and, honestly, I’m too lazy to recreate them here).

 Thanks for reading, and I hope this series continues to help with your own learning journey.